Hadronic decay of vector charmonium from the lattice: Conclusions and outlook

 \section{Conclusions and outlook}

 In this project, we employ the ratio method proposed in \cite{Pennanen:2000yk} to determine the decay width and the energy shift for the process $\HepProcess{\Pgya\to\APD\PD}$, finding the results shown in \cref{tab:results} on two \ac{cls} ensembles with two dynamical flavors.
 We predict a decay width $\Gamma = \qty{24.2(6.4)}{\mega\eV}$, fully compatible with the experiment.
 The energy shift, although a theoretical quantity, informs us by how much the spectrum would shift in a fully dynamical simulation.
 We are able to determine it precisely, and we observe a stronger dependence with the volume than the decay width.
-We found that the ${}^3P_0$ quark model describes well the lattice data, providing a physical insight into how to explain the lattice simulation with non-relativistic quantum mechanics.
-We refer the reader to \cite{neuendorf_23} for complementary details of our calculation.
+We found that the ${}^3P_0$ quark model describes qualitatively the lattice data, providing a physical insight into how to explain the lattice simulation with non-relativistic quantum mechanics.
+We refer to \cite{neuendorf_23} for further details.

 Our study employs \acp{ptbc} on the charm quarks to precisely fix the kinematics, and we solve a \ac{gevp} to isolate the excited charmonium state $\Pgya$.
 In the literature, the ratio method is commonly used to study transitions between ground states, and we needed to re-derive its basic relations to extract the transition amplitude and account for an excited energy level in the initial state.
 We found that several relations given in \cite{McNeile:2002az} are no longer applicable in our situation, but enough remains to analyze the lattice data.